Updated for 2026 OBBBA — No Tax on OT & Tips

 Step 4: FICA & State Tax

-Social Security (6.2% up to the $184,500 wage base) and Medicare (1.45%) are applied next, then your state’s rate for your final take-home figure.
+Social Security (6.2% up to the $184,500 wage base) and Medicare (1.45%) are applied next.
+For exact state results, use a dedicated state calculator.

 Frequently Asked Questions